-DeLorean "DMC 12” – 1981
+DeLorean "DMC-12", 1981

 John Z. DeLorean has been one of the most controversial protagonists of the automobile world between the ‘60s and the ‘80s.
-Top manager, when young, at General Motors in Detroit, he always wished to manufacture a car that would bear his name and his dream came true.
-After having founded the DeLorean Motor Company (DMC) in 1975 in the United States, in 1981 in Ireland he built, thanks to large loans from the English government, the plants where the first DMC 12s were produced.
+Young top manager at General Motors in Detroit, he always wished to make a car that would bear his name and his dream later became true.
+After founding the DeLorean Motor Company (DMC) in 1975 in the United States, in 1981 in Ireland he built, thanks to large loans from the English government, the plants where the first DMC 12s were produced.

 His dream vanished in 1982, when great difficulties and collected debts forced DeLorean to close the factory.
 He was even put in jail under the accuse of traffic of cocaine, although untrue.